Hafiz Rahmat Khan Barech

-Hafiz Rahmat Khan (1723 – April 1774) was the Regent of Rohilkhand in North India, from 1749 to 1774.
-He was a Pashtun by background, ruling over Rohillas.
-Hafiz Rahmat Khan had served honorably throughout the reign of three Mughal Emperors: Ahmad Shah Bahadur, Alamgir II and Shah Alam II.
+Hafiz Rahmat Khan (1723 – April 1774) was the regent of the Kingdom of Rohilkhand from 1749 to 1774.
+He was a Pashtun by origin, ruling on behalf of the sons of Ali Mohammed Khan.
+Hafiz Rahmat Khan served throughout the reigns of three Mughal Emperors: Ahmad Shah Bahadur, Alamgir II and Shah Alam II.
 He was also a mentor of Prince Mirza Jawan Bakht.

 Early life and origins

-In 1673 two Pashtun brothers of the Barech Durrani tribe, Shah Alam Khan and Husain Khan, come from frontier to settle in the Katehr region.
-Hafiz Rehmat Khan was the son of Shah Alam Khan.
+In 1673 two Pashtun brothers of the Barech Durrani tribe, Shah Alam Khan and Husain Khan who ancestrally hailed from the Shorawak district of Kandahār, came from the frontier to settle in the Katehr region.
+Hafiz Rehmat Khan Barech was the son of Shah Alam Khan.

 Victory against Ahmad Shah Durrani (1748)

 In the year 1748, Ahmad Shah Durrani led an expedition to plunder the western regions of the Mughal Empire.
-This incursion posed as a major challenge to the Mughal Emperor Muhammad Shah, who urgently Asaf Jah I from the Deccan in order to lead the Mughal Army based in the North-West South Asia, this army was also headed by Prince Ahmad Shah and according to the advise of Ali Mohammed Khan, Hafiz Rahmat Khan was appointed as the Subedar of Sirhind in order to lead and regain and recover territories from the Durrani, forces even Muradyab Khan Kalhoro the Subedar of Sindh to dispatch reinforcements to assist the Mughal Army along the river banks.
+This incursion posed as a major challenge to the Mughal Emperor Muhammad Shah, who urgently Asaf Jah I from the Deccan in order to lead the Mughal Army based in the North-West South Asia, this army was also headed by Prince Ahmad Shah and according to the advice of Ali Mohammed Khan, Hafiz Rahmat Khan was appointed as the Subedar of Sirhind in order to lead and regain and recover territories from the Durrani, forces even Muradyab Khan Kalhoro the Subedar of Sindh to dispatch reinforcements to assist the Mughal Army along the river banks.

 Prince Ahmad and the respected Grand Vizier Asaf Jah I were dispatched by the Mughal Emperor Muhammad Shah to command a large Mughal Army of 75,000 to confront the advancing Durrani's.
 At Sirhind both forces fought a decisive battle and Prince Ahmad was nominally victorious.
 He was thereupon conferred with the title Bahadur, by the Mughal Emperor.